tarantool/doc/doc/book/admin/instance_config.rst

 tt configuration file
 ---------------------

-While instance files contain instance configuration, the ``tt`` configuration file contains the configuration that ``tt`` uses to set up the application environment.
+While instance files contain instance configuration, the :ref:`tt <tt-cli>` configuration file contains the configuration that ``tt`` uses to set up the application environment.
 This includes the path to instance files, various working directories, and other parameters that connect the application to the system.